zdenecek/mozilla_user_chrome/README.md

 - makes the tab bar of 1px height so that the window can still be grabbed
 - removes margins and padding of bookmarks in the panel
 - removes sidebar header - useful for the Tree tabs extension
+- removes folder icons in bookmarks, folders are represented with a black outlined label